Disputed Probate, Wills, Inheritances and Trusts

 Whether someone is entitled to “reasonable financial provision” depends on their relationship with the deceased, and the nature of that relationship before he or she passed away.

 It must be shown that the deceased was under a duty to provide for a person but has not done so.
 “Just interest” claims protect all those who have had dealings with the deceased and have acted to their own detriment.
+There is a strict time limit to issue a claim of 6 months from grant of probate or letters of administration.
+Claims to rectify a will have the same time limit.

 If there are suspicions or concerns surrounding a will, or if a person feels they should have been provided for in some way, then the first step is to seek legal advice, to discuss the merits of any claim, and to find a way of resolving the matter as quickly and inexpensively as possible.